pulumi/terraform-provider-aws/website/docs/r/appsync_api_key.html.markdown

 The following arguments are supported:

 * `api_id` - (Required) The ID of the associated AppSync API
 * `description` - (Optional) The API key description.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `expires` - (Optional) RFC3339 string representation of the expiry date.
 Rounded down to nearest hour.
 By default, it is 7 days from the date of creation.

 ## Attributes Reference